 12. Shop as many sporting gears as you can.

-13. Bring your fashion catalogue and make your clothes tailored here.
+13. Bring your fashion catalog and make your clothes tailored here.

 14. Don’t have a haircut, massage and beauty treatment before your trip.
 Do all of them here.

 Pampering yourself with a massage more your thing?
-There are many palours found all over the country, although for the best quality ones, avoid those in the tourist hotspots as many of these try and offer more than you have bargained for.
-Staff can be very persistent and almost aggressive in asking for a tip afterwards stating that they don’t get paid otherwise.
-You are best to ask the staff up front if they are paid or if they expect you to pay again in a tip.
+You can find many palours all over the country.
+On a side note, for the best quality ones, avoid those in the tourist hotspots as many of these try and offer more than you have bargained for.
+Staff can be very persistent and almost aggressive in asking for a tip afterwards.
+You should ask the staff up front if they are paid or if they expect you to pay again in a tip.

-Waxing, mani, pedis and just about any beauty treatment you could desire can be found in abundance and cheaply here.
+Waxing, mani, pedis and justreatment you could desire can be found in abundance and cheaply here.
 The quality varies but not much more than it would in any country.